 Calculation and Payment of Interest.
-Interest on the 2019 Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months.
-Interest on the 2019 Bonds (including the final interest payment upon maturity or earlier redemption) is payable by check of the Fiscal Agent mailed on each Interest Payment Date by first class mail to the registered Owner thereof at such registered Owner's address as it appears on the registration books maintained by the Fiscal Agent at the close of business on the Record Date preceding the Interest Payment Date, or by wire transfer made on such Interest Payment Date upon written instructions received by the Fiscal Agent on or before the Record Date preceding the Interest Payment Date, of any Owner of \$1,000,000 or more in aggregate principal amount of 2019 Bonds; provided that so long as any 2019 Bonds are in book-entry form, payments with respect to such 2019 Bonds will be made by wire transfer, or such other method acceptable to the Fiscal Agent, to DTC.
-See "APPENDIX G - BOOK ENTRY SYSTEM" below.
+Interest on the 2021 Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months.
+Interest on the 2021 Bonds (including the final interest payment upon maturity or earlier redemption) is payable by check of the Fiscal Agent mailed on each Interest Payment Date by first class mail to the registered Owner thereof at such registered Owner's address as it appears on the registration books maintained by the Fiscal Agent at the close of business on the Record Date preceding the Interest Payment Date, or by wire transfer made on such Interest Payment Date upon written instructions received by the Fiscal Agent on or before the Record Date preceding the Interest Payment Date, of any Owner of \$1,000,000 or more in aggregate principal amount of 2021 Bonds; provided that so long as any 2021 Bonds are in book-entry form, payments with respect to such 2021 Bonds will be made by wire transfer, or such other method acceptable to the Fiscal Agent, to DTC.
+See "APPENDIX G - BOOK-ENTRY SYSTEM."

-Each 2019 Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof unless (i) it is authenticated on an Interest Payment Date, in which event it will bear interest from such date of authentication, or (ii) it is authenticated prior to an Interest Payment Date and after the close of business on the Record Date preceding such Interest Payment Date, in which event it will bear interest from such Interest Payment Date, or (iii) it is authenticated prior to the Record Date preceding the first Interest Payment Date, in which event it will bear interest from the Dated Date; provided, however, that if at the time of authentication of a 2019 Bond, interest is in default thereon, such 2019 Bond will bear interest from the Interest Payment Date to which interest has previously been paid or made available for payment thereon.
-So long as the 2019 Bonds are registered in the name of Cede & Co., as nominee of DTC, payments of the principal, premium, if any, and interest on the 2019 Bonds will be made directly to DTC, or its nominee, Cede & Co.
+Each 2021 Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof unless (i) it is authenticated on an Interest Payment Date, in which event it will bear interest from such date of authentication, or (ii) it is authenticated prior to an Interest Payment Date and after the close of business on the Record Date preceding such Interest Payment Date, in which event it will bear interest from such Interest Payment Date, or (iii) it is authenticated prior to the Record Date preceding the first Interest Payment Date, in which event it will bear interest from the Dated Date; provided, however, that if at the time of authentication of a 2021 Bond, interest is in default thereon, such 2021 Bond will bear interest from the Interest Payment Date to which interest has previously been paid or made available for payment thereon.
+So long as the 2021 Bonds are registered in the name of Cede & Co., as nominee of DTC, payments of the principal, premium, if any, and interest on the 2021 Bonds will be made directly to DTC, or its nominee, Cede & Co.
 Disbursements of such payments to DTC's Participants is the responsibility of DTC and disbursements of such payments to the Beneficial Owners is the responsibility of DTC's Participants and Indirect Participants, as more fully described herein.
-See "APPENDIX G - THE BOOK ENTRY SYSTEM" below.
+See "APPENDIX G - THE BOOK-ENTRY SYSTEM."

-Future Additional Bonds
+Existing and Future Parity Bonds

-The County may issue Additional Bonds on behalf of the District and secured by Special Tax Revenues (as defined below) on parity with the 2019 Bonds and may issue bonds on a basis subordinate thereto, upon the satisfaction of certain conditions set forth in the Fiscal Agent Agreement, up to the total bond authorization for the District of \$25,000,000 (not including refunding bonds).
+The County expects that the 2021 Bonds will be the final "new money" issuance of bonds for the District.
+The County may issue additional bonds secured by Special Tax Revenues (as defined below) on parity with the 2019 Bonds and 2021 Bonds upon the satisfaction of certain conditions in the Fiscal Agent Agreement but only for the purpose of refunding the 2019 Bonds, 2021 Bonds or future parity bonds.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Additional Bonds."